architsharma97/VideoSummarization/README.md

 ```
 sudo pip install imageio
 ```
 The same goes for numpy, matplotlib.
-For opencv on Mac,
+For opencv on Mac OSX,
 ```
 brew install opencv3
 brew install webp
 ```
-The second command fixes an issue with importing opencv on Mac.
+The second command fixes an issue with importing opencv on Mac OSX.